shajunxing/json-messaging/README.md

 ## Usage

-1. Build and install the latest version of node.js.
+1. Download the latest version of node.js (currently tested on version 0.6.x).
-2. Customize TCP and WebSocket port and other options in "server/config.js".
+2. Start the server using command: "node server/server.js".
-3. Start the server using command: "node server/server.js".
+3. Port and other options can be customized in "server/config.js".

 ## Examples